sass-mq/sass-mq/README.md

     OR Install with [npm](https://www.npmjs.com/): `npm install sass-mq --save` _it supports [eyeglass](https://github.com/sass-eyeglass/eyeglass)_

-    OR Install with [diamond](https://diamond.js.org/ "Dependency management built for Sass, Less, and CSS."): `diamond install sass-mq`

     OR [Download _mq.scss](https://raw.github.com/sass-mq/sass-mq/master/_mq.scss) to your Sass project.

 2. Import the partial in your Sass files and override default settings